Abirii/Camara-Remote-Control/README.md

 We follow the steps bellow:

-● Find the extrema Locations in the hand segment
+● Find the extrema locations in the hand segment

 ![1](https://user-images.githubusercontent.com/40145410/50377346-54a1f400-0624-11e9-9669-133a7a101086.PNG)